 General outreach

 Please email us on info@safeguarddefenders.com.
 All Safeguard Defenders emails are ProtonMail.
 Using ProtonMail email service to contact us will provide improved security.
 Safeguard Defenders also uses encrypted messaging platforms such as Signal and Telegram.
-If you prefer to use messaging APPs, please email us first with a request.
+If you prefer messaging APPs, please email us first with a request.
 You can also contact Safeguard Defenders with PGP.

 Press